brightspot/react-examples/content-management/README.md

 #### API Routes
 All GraphQL queries are made using [API Routes](https://nextjs.org/docs/api-routes/introduction) provided by Next.js.
 Navigate to `pages/api/notes` to see how the GraphQL query requests are made.
 By using the API Routes, the client Id and API key are kept from being a part of the front-end bundle for increased security.

-Console logs have been added to show what variables are sent when making network requests.

 > **_Note_** This application is for demonstration purposes only.
 In a production-level application, you would want to implement authentication.
 Although this application requires a username for creating new content and updating content in the frontend, further authentication would be needed.

 ## Try it yourself